Organic Coffee Beans

 Similar to our wide selection of Organic Teas, any of our coffee products certified organic must adhere to strict EU regulation, which is notably robust and uniform across much of Europe.
 Each container of coffee is checked and sampled, and if a particular coffee fails inspection, the container is then resealed and returned to the country of origin.

 Further to this, in the country of origin itself, yearly inspections are carried out at every producing farm, estate, or specific paddock to ensure that no synthetics have been applied to the plot for at least three years.
-This is necessary if farmers wish to achieve organic certification.
-These two elements combined guarantee that every coffee certified organic is, as the saying goes, ‘exactly what it says on the tin
+This is necessary if farmers wish to achieve organic label certification.
+These two elements combined guarantee that every coffee certified organic is, as the saying goes, ‘exactly what it says on the tin from all farms and all coffee roasters.

 We all want to live healthier, longer, and more active lives, so perhaps what is the most important factor to account for when exploring the world of organic coffees is what it does for you!
 Aside from their astoundingly enticing tastes and aromas, organic coffees are also generally considered ‘healthier’ compared with more conventional brews.